iamarobot2/Smart-Road-Condition-Monitoring-and-Routing-System/README.md

 # 🚗 SMART ROAD CONDITION MONITORING AND OPTIMAL ROUTING SYSTEM USING YOLOv11

-This project aims to enhance road safety by detecting and mapping road conditions, specifically potholes, in real-time using computer vision and deep learning.
-By leveraging the YOLOv11 model, the system quickly and accurately identifies potholes, assesses their severity, and determines their location relative to the vehicle.
-Drivers receive immediate alerts, allowing them to avoid potential hazards.
+This project aims to enhance road safety by providing a navigation software that detects and maps road conditions, specifically potholes, in real-time using computer vision and deep learning.
+Leveraging the YOLOv11 model, the system accurately identifies potholes, assesses their severity, and determines their GPS-based location, updating the map continuously.
+The application includes an optimal routing feature, guiding drivers along the safest and most efficient routes by avoiding hazardous road segments.
+This comprehensive solution offers real-time alerts and intelligent routing, helping drivers avoid potential hazards and ensuring a smoother, safer driving experience.

 ## ✨ Key Features